unfiltered/unfiltered/docs/07/b.markdown

 Unfortunately, that's not the end of the story with deferred execution.
-Applications also need to worry about running out of memory; deferred request handling to an executor as fast as Netty can accept requests is a would do that.
+Applications also need to worry about running out of memory; deferred request handling to an executor as fast as Netty can accept requests would do that.

 To avoid that scenario, you should equip your plans with an executor that consumes a limited amount of memory and blocks on incoming